h-titouan/ELK-SISE/README.md

 ### Run application with localhost

-If the mandatory points was check, you can acces Elasticsearch and Kibana using these links :
+If the required points was check, you can acces Elasticsearch and Kibana using these links :

 * Elasticsearch : localhost:9200
 * Kibana : localhost:5601